 - tend to have a cadence in the 180-190 range

-- have knees and feet higher off the ground than others
+- have knees and feet high off the ground

 - frequently have their forefoot touch the ground first